51x/mindmaps/README.md

 The latest stable build is hosted [here](http://drichard.org/mindmaps).

 ## Build
+Beware: this will generate files that leak info through google analytics and includes some remote js files.
 * Run `npm run start` to launch a local dev server.
 The app will be hosted at [http://localhost:3000](http://localhost:3000).
 * Run `npm run build` to compile the production bundle.
 The artifacts will be located in `./bin`.

 ## Host yourself
 All you need is a web server for static files.
-Copy all files from /bin into your web directory and launch the app with index.html.
+Copy all files from /hostable into your web directory and launch the app with index.html.
 Make sure your web server serves .appcache files with the mime type `text/cache-manifest` for the application to be accessible offline.